 There is generally no publicly available information, including audited or other financial information about our Private Company Partners and the boards of directors and management of these companies are not subject to the same governance and disclosure requirements applicable to Canadian public companies.
 Therefore, we rely on our Management and third party service providers to investigate these businesses.
 There can be no assurance that our due diligence efforts or ongoing monitoring procedures will uncover all material information about the privately held businesses necessary to make fully informed decisions.
-Private Company Partners may have significant variations in operating results; may from time to time be parties to litigation; may be engaged in rapidly changing businesses; may expand business operations to new jurisdictions or business lines, may require substantial additional capital to support their operations, to finance expansion or to maintain their competitive position; or may be adversely affected by changes in their business cycle or changes in the industries in which they operate in.
+In addition, our due diligence and monitoring procedures will not necessarily result or ensure that an investment will be successful.
+Private Company Partners may have significant variations in operating results; may from time to time be parties to litigation; may be engaged in rapidly changing businesses; may expand business operations to new jurisdictions or business lines; may require substantial additional capital to support their operations, to finance expansion or to maintain their competitive position; or may be adversely affected by changes in their business cycle or changes in the industries in which they operate in.

-Numerous factors may affect the quantum of a Private Company Partner's Distribution obligations to Alaris, or the ability of a Private Company Partner to service such distribution obligations, including, without limitation, the failure to meet its business plan, regulatory or other changes affecting its industry, integration issues with respect to acquisitions or new business lines, a downturn in its industry or negative economic conditions.
+Numerous factors may affect the quantum of a Private Company Partner's Distribution to Alaris, or the ability of a Private Company Partner to service such distribution obligations, including, without limitation: the failure to meet its business plan; regulatory or other changes affecting its industry; integration issues with respect to acquisitions or new business lines; a downturn in its industry; negative economic conditions; disruptions in the supply chain; disputes with suppliers or service providers or changes in arrangements therewith; and working capital and/or cash flow management issues.
 Deterioration in a Private Company Partner's financial condition and prospects may be accompanied by a material reduction in the distributions or payments received by Alaris.
 See "Risk Factors Relating to our Private Company Partners".